 2. Complete Education, Evaluation, and Remediation

-What is the Coursework Tool for Foreign Educated Physical Therapists?
+Coursework Tool for Foreign Trained Physical Therapists: How it Works

 Foreign PT Agencies

-Currently there are three agencies licensed to use the Coursework Evaluation Tool.
-These agencies are:
+The following three agencies are currently licensed to use the Coursework Evaluation Tool:

 - Foreign Credentialing Commission on Physical Therapy (FCCPT)